pku-software/ai-api/README.md

-# An simple web server for calling OpenAI APIs
+# A simple web server for calling AI APIs

 This is a simple web server for calling OpenAI APIs, designed for PKU software course (aka. 软件设计实践) mid-term project.